alankylam/Data-Science-Portfolio/README.md

 > Reservoir Model produced through VTK

 ### Define Reservoir Characteristics
-First, we must define the reservoir characteristics such as transmissibility, porosity, permeability, fluid viscosity, and rate of change.
+First, we must define the reservoir characteristics such as transmissibility, porosity, permeability, fluid viscosity, and rate of change within a 1D reservoir.

 ```
 class OneDimReservoir():